 Same-sex prenups & binding financial agreements

 Just as with property and parenting, same sex married and de facto couples are also able to enter in Binding Financial Agreements (BFA’s), commonly known as “pre-nups”.
-These Agreements which set out what is to happen in relation to property settlement and/or spousal maintenance in the event of a relationship breakdown.
-Couples can enter into a BFA at any time; those who are engaged or planning on getting married, or are currently married, those who are planning on moving in together or starting a de facto relationship, and those who are separated or even divorced can use a Financial Agreement.
+These Agreements set out what is to happen in relation to property settlement and/or spousal maintenance in the event of a relationship breakdown.
+Couples can enter into a BFA at any time; those who are engaged or planning on getting married, or are currently married, those who are planning on moving in together or starting a de facto relationship, and those who are separated can use a Financial Agreement.

 Read more about Binding Financial Agreements.